-Attorney & Parent Coordinator
+Attorney/Partner & Parent Coordinator

 My clients aren’t legal cases; they are real people going through real and tough problems.
 I’m their advisor, their advocate, and their path to a better life.